 Frozen Embryo Transfer (FET)

 The Frozen Embryo Transfer procedure in NYC involves thawing and then transferring the embryo into a woman’s uterus for hopeful pregnancy.
 Embryos are transferred to the uterus through a catheter.
-This frozen embryo transfer protocol does not require any anesthesia, and is painless.
-Fertility specialists at New Hope Fertility clinic of New York are among the best in the region.
-Our fertility center named the Top Clinic of 2017 and is on top of the Forbes list of fertility centers in US.
+This frozen embryo transfer protocol does not require any anesthesia and is painless.

 To increase their chances of future pregnancies, many couples are preserving their embryos through embryo cryopreservation rather than undergoing multiple fresh IVF cycles.
 After a fresh IVF cycle, excess quality embryos are cryopreserved for future Frozen Embryo Transfer (FET) procedures.